 #4 Add Photos to a Draft Post

-Software: For drafting the post, sometimes I create/edit directly in WordPress.
+For drafting the post, sometimes I create/edit directly in WordPress (via my admin panel).
 Sometimes I use the WordPress mobile app (usually when I’m blogging from my iPad).
 And sometimes I use blog software called Ecto that helps me blog a lot faster.
 And I often use a combination of tools.

 #5 Add Text to Draft Post